 - $4 million from the Canadian government.

-Speaking at the conference, Marie Stopes International’s chief executive Simon Cooke said:
+Speaking at the conference, MSI’s chief executive Simon Cooke said:

 "We are incredibly grateful for the generosity and leadership of all the governments involved in She Decides and would like to thank them for stepping up and helping to protect vital services for the world’s most vulnerable women and girls.